Delboy/DryDrops/TESTING.md

 - #### Toasts
     Checked that:
     - Toasts appear in the top right-hand corner of the display informing the user of any actions they have performed.
-    - The bottom right corner of the toast box will change color depending on whether the message is portraying a successful action, general info, warning, or an error.
+    - The bottom right corner of the toast box will change colour depending on whether the message is portraying a successful action, general info, warning, or an error.

     ![Toasts](assets/gifs/toasts.gif)